Table of Contents Contents

 All of this information is really important when discerning why you may have been denied on your recent loan application.

-You are entitled to file a dispute on any incorrect information your credit report, and credit bureaus are required to correct them for free.
-Here are some errors you should look out for:
+You are entitled to file a dispute on any incorrect information on your credit report, and credit bureaus are required to correct them for free.
+Here are some common errors you should look out for:

 - Accounts have been reported more than once: This can be especially bad if what’s being reported is a delinquent account or something in collections.
-Even if you don’t have anything negative in a duplication, still have it removed, because it makes it look like you have more debt than you actually do.
+Even if you don’t have anything negative in a duplication, still have it removed because it makes it look like you have more debt than you actually do.

 - Make sure your closed accounts are actually closed: If you closed a credit account, then make sure they’re listed as such by the lender.
 This can affect your credit score under the “utilization” category.